New protest in Chinese city over planned chemical plant

 China National Petroleum Corp, the country’s largest oil and gas producer and supplier, announced in February that the National Development and Reform Commission (NDRC) had approved the refinery project at Anning, just outside Kunming.

-The refinery would produce gasoline, diesel, other various chemicals and fertilizers as well as PX, the company said in its submission to the NDRC.
+The refinery would produce gasoline, diesel, other various chemicals and fertilisers as well as PX, the company said in its submission to the NDRC.
+(Reporting by Ben Blanchard; Editing by Robert Birsel)

-State media last week quoted company officials as saying that the refinery would not produce PX.

-Kunming’s mayor, Li Wenrong, said that the government would listen to public opinion and call off the whole refinery project if “most of our citizens say no to it”, the official Xinhua news agency said.